Changing History to Her Story Exhibition

 Her solution was to help found a magazine.
 In 1968, New York magazine launched with Steinem on board as an editor and political writer.
 In her column, The City Politic, she covered political campaigns and progressive social issues such as the women’s liberation movement.
 She also began to speak publicly about causes close to her heart, including making a speech at an event campaigning for the legalisation of abortion in 1969 – where she shared her own story of having an abortion.
 This inspired her to speak at more events and protests, where her intelligence soon made her a popular speaker.

 In 1971, Steinem founded the National Women’s Political Caucus with Betty Friedan, Bella Abzug, and Shirley Chisholm, to support gender equality and pro-equality candidates in public office.
 She also founded a new women’s magazine with journalists Patricia Carbine and Letty Cottin, that would discuss contemporary issues from a feminist viewpoint.
-By December, Ms. magazine, founded Pogrebin, had made its first appearance in as an insert in that month’s issue of New York.
+By December, the first issue of Ms. magazine was out, included as an insert in that month’s issue of New York.
 It became a standalone publication in the following year.
-Steinem remained an editor and writer for the magazine for the next fifteen years and has continued to be involved with it.
+Steinem remained an editor and writer for the magazine for the next fifteen years and has continued to be involved in its leadership.

 In 2000, at age 66, Steinem married for the first time.
 Sadly, her husband, entrepreneur and activist David Bale, died just four years later.